Big Ten's leading receiver puts NFL combine snub behind him, turns in good pro day

 Factor in his extensive experience on special teams, his solid measurable and his impossible-to-overlook production, and Carr certainly has a good formula that will appeal to many NFL teams.

 “He’s not a diva in a league full of diva receivers,” Fitzgerald said.
-“This guy’s going to be a grinder, a blue collar guy.”
+“This guy’s going to be a grinder, a blue-collar guy.”

 The blue collar still has a little glitz, mind you.
 The son of a drummer father and a piano-playing mother, he has a showman’s name — Austin Durant Mozée Carr — and a deft game to match.
 Carr chose football over the arts when he decided he wanted to will his way onto the Wildcats roster but also found time to dabble in the stage and screen when he could.